 Dominion Online is located at https://dominion.games/

 .
 When you navigate to this site, you will be presented with the above welcome screen.
 You can log in with your username and password, or sign up to make a new account.
-You can also select your preferred language by clicking on one of the flags on the top left of the screen (Dominion Online currently supports English, German, Japanese, and Russian).
+You can also select your preferred language by selecting it from the list on the left side of the screen (Dominion Online currently supports Chinese, English, French, German, Japanese, and Russian).

 Once you have logged in, you will be presented with the above screen.
 The buttons along the top of the screen will take you to several different menus: